ericyoungquist/earthquake-zen-garden/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles, auto-launches app in browser, and hot-reloads for development
 ```
-npm run serve
+npm run start
 ```

 ### Compiles and minifies for production